nmannaii/netflix-remote/README.md

 <br><br>
 </div>

-> Basic Netflix web remote control that can run anywhere
+> Basic Netflix web remote control that can run anywhere (windows for now 😇)

 When you want to relax and eat your popcorn 🍿 while you watch your favorite movie or show, and you want to control your Netflix on your laptop or PC from your smartphone without installing a third party